eng-1/eng-1.github.io/_posts/2019-2-8-Decompiling-Java-Classes.md

  For this task, I used an open-source decompiler called [*Fernflower*.](https://github.com/JetBrains/intellij-community/tree/master/plugins/java-decompiler/engine) Developed by Jetbrains--the creators of the Intellij and CLion IDEs among others--Fernflower offers a simple way to prepare `.class` files for analysis.

- The most immediate task is to acquire the needed source code.
+ The most immediate step is to acquire the needed source code.
 Since we are only going to be using Fernflower, it is fine to download the entire `intellij-community` repository and delete everything except the `plugins/java-decompiler` folders.

  Now that you have downloaded the material, we can proceed.
 Although Fernflower does not actually come with an executable that you can run from the get-go, it is nonetheless incredibly easy to obtain one.
 For that, we will simply go into the `intellij-community/plugins/java-decompiler/engine` directory, and type in: